krios2146/weather-tracker/README.md

 > **Note**
 > A client - actual user of the app
-> A user - entitiy in the database
+> A user - entity in the database

 ### 3.1 Sign in

 ![Sign in feature diagram](img/Sign-in.svg)

-1. The client fills out the sign-in form with the `username` and `password` fields and send this form to the server within a **POST** request.
+1. The client fills out the sign-in form with the `username` and `password` fields and sends this form to the server within a **POST** request.
-2. The controller accept this request, gets parameters from it, and tries to find a user in the database by the username.
+2. The controller accepts this request, gets parameters from it and tries to find a user in the database by the username.
 3. If the user is not found in the database, it means that the client provided invalid credentials.
 The controller shows an error message.
 4. If the user's password and the password provided by the client do not match, it again means that the client provided invalid credentials.
 The controller shows an error message.
 5. The controller creates a session for the user and saves this session to the database.
 6. The controller creates cookies with the id of the created session and sends these cookies with the response to the client.

+---

 ### 3.2 Sign up

 ![Sign up feature diagram](img/Sign-up.svg)

+1. The client fills out the sign-up form with the `username` and `password` fields and sends this form to the server within a **POST** request.
+2. The controller accepts this request, gets parameters from it and tries to find a user in the database by the username.
+3. If the user is found in the database, it means that the client provided a username that has already been taken.
+The controller shows an error message.
+4. The controller creates a user object from the provided credentials, and saves it to the database.
+5. The controller creates a session for the user and saves this session to the database.
+6. The controller creates cookies with the id of the created session and sends these cookies with the response to the client.

+---

 ### 3.3 Sign out